Upcoming DSA Courses

 Data Wrangling and Web Scraping

 Finding, cleaning, and preparing data is often required prior to conducting any data analysis.
-These wrangling processes often account for the majority of the time spent working with data and learning these concepts is fundamental to the data science process.
+Data wrangling often accounts for the majority of the time spent working with data and learning these concepts is fundamental to the data science process.
 Students will learn how to manipulate and clean data for analyses and visualizations, read data from web pages, and merge multiple data sets of reasonable sizes.
-Requires knowledge of data structures, for and while loops, list comprehension, basic understanding of a programming language.

 Epidemiology is a data driven field driven by the past, current and future history of a population to develop resilient public health and other public policies.
 Students will manipulate data sets to understand the unequal distribution of disease, illness, injuries, disability, and death within a population.
 Students will utilize data sources, data retrieval and data scrubbing; and will investigate causality and data interpretation using the basic quantitative analyses of epidemiology.
 Using these skills, students will create their own study of interest on topics like gun violence and climate change disparities.